 - …and a few more.

-Look for a good dog food manufacturer with certifications that recognize their compliance with health and production regulations, but make sure you understand what certification really means and whether it's of any benefit to you and your puppy.
+Look for a good dog food manufacturer with certifications that recognize their compliance with health and production regulations, but make sure you understand what certification means and whether it's beneficial to you and your puppy.